PinchPayments/zapier-pinch-api/README.md

 ## Adding Pinch to your Zapier

-**Step 1**: Pinch Zapier integration is still in beta so [use this link](https://zapier.com/developer/public-invite/132077/5e3cdd4e731d526ef35fe4e8aa2cef37/) to invite yourself to the beta.
+**Step 1**: Pinch Zapier integration is in public beta.
+Find the [Integration on Zapier](https://zapier.com/apps/pinch-payments/integrations) and connect to your Zapier account.

 **Step 2**: [Signup to Pinch](https://www.getpinch.com.au/get-pinch/) so that you can access your generated API keys from the portal.